In-depth: PostHog vs LogRocket

 1. PostHog replaces multiple tools

 LogRocket is a narrow tool.
 It does one thing – and it does it well.
-PostHog includes many of the same tools, such as session replay, error tracking, and console logs, but augments them with powerful product and data tools, such as product analytics, feature flags, A/B testing, and surveys.
+PostHog includes many of the same tools, such as session replay, error tracking, and console logs, but augments them with powerful dev tools, such as product analytics, feature flags, A/B testing, and surveys.
 It's everything you need to both squash bugs and understand every aspect of user behavior.

 2. PostHog is open source and transparent